 How can physiotherapy help?

 Physiotherapy treatment for a meniscal tear is essential to ensure a full recovery.
-Treatment may include soft tissue massage, bracing, mobilisations (joint stretching), acupuncture, biomechanical correction, activity modification advise, exercises for strength and flexibility and a gradual return to activity programme.
+Treatment may include soft tissue massage, mobilisations (joint stretching), activity modification advise as well as exercises for strength and flexibility.
 When the meniscal tear is severe or will not heal efficiently with non-invasive physiotherapy treatment, we may recommend you to see a sports physician or orthopaedic surgeon.
 Physiotherapy then becomes important to guide post-surgery rehabilitation.
 Our therapists can assist to reduce pain, reduce swelling, increase strength of surrounding muscles and increase range of motion at the knee joint.